mattearly/DarkAndDarkerLobbyHelper/readme.md

 ## how to run

-  - change the hotkeys buttons in the code to make your own custom hotkeys and what they map to if you want.
+  0. Have "auto hotkey v2" installed
-  - run the script
+  1. Log into "Dark and Darker", Log into character and in the Pre-Game Lobby (this doesn't work elsewere)
-  - you must be logged into a character and in the pre-game lobby (this doesn't work right elsewere)
+  2. Have most quests done (as some button locations change for things at different affinity levels)
-  - Default KeyBindings
+  3. Default KeyBindings - change these in "run.ank" to whatever you want
     - cntrl +
       - numpad0 - Insta-Queue - a dangerous but speedy button
       - numpad1 - Go to Leathersmithing Service